LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Logtalk (integrated terminal) process commands

 These commands don't depend on the directory of a file selected by right clicking in a workspace file or in an active editor window but only on the Logtalk process running in the integrated terminal.
-They can be triggered from the editor/context menu via right click editor area or from the command palette.
+They can be triggered from the editor/context menu via right click in the editor area or from the command palette.

 |          Command | Description                                                |
 | ---------------: | :--------------------------------------------------------- |